 - possibly replace a glass shower door (if you or your senior loved one has a history of falling)

 - reduce the hot water heater temperature to 120 degrees to decrease the risk of scalding the skin

 - use a product like these Corner Guards to protect against sharp edged corners

 These modifications can be an effective solution to help prevent falling for most any older adult.

 Exercises To Help Improve Your Strength And Balance

-Here are 4 excellent exercises that you can do at home that will help you to improve your overall balance and strength.
+There are a large variety of different exercises that can help seniors to improve their muscle strength and balance and many can be customized to fit the individual’s abilities.
+But here are 4 excellent general exercises that you can do at home that will help you to improve your overall balance and strength.

 Be sure to check with your doctor before starting these, or any other exercise program.

 1. Respiratory Training To Help Improve Muscle Endurance

 - Before you can do any set of exercises I recommend to work on building your overall muscle endurance